zerogvt/jenkins-in-a-box/README.md

 ### Ignition...
 ...after toiling away for a couple of days (during which the Bunny was merely chewing away carrots and reading the papers) I had a makeshift mad-maxy machinery that I hoped would be fit.
 I crafted the whole thing on an **Ubuntu 16.04 hosting Docker version 17.12.1-ce and docker-compose version 1.20.0**  (it might be a good idea to provide a Vagrant VM to run this (VMs, VMs on VMs, isn't this like "turtles all the way down"?)).

 So...if you want to play around check out this repo and cd into the dir where you checked out.
 The ignition key is script `build-and-run-me.sh` and you fire it up simply by `./build-and-run-me.sh`.
 Environment specifics live in file `jenkins.env`, you might want to change JENKINS_USER and PASS (these are the user and password to log in the spun up jenkins) or JENKINS_HOST_PORT which is the port on your real computer where spun up Jenkins will serve up his Web site (make sure you use a port that's not already used - 8181 is usually a safe option).
+If all goes well (it takes a while to cook all these up especially the first time) you should see in your console something like:
+TODO-img

+and you should be able to see next web page when entering `http://localhost:8181` to your browser address:
+TODO-img

+There you are - your Ad Hoc Jenkins and Co party is ready to go.
+Use user and pass to log in (currently `admin`, `1234`) and off you go.

+Puff!